energywebfoundation/ewx-marketplace-web-app/README.md

 #### Overview

-The EWX Marketplace Web App is the web version of the decentralized desktop application (dApp).
+This project contains the web application version of the EWX Marketplace desktop application (dApp).
 It serves as a comprehensive gateway to the dynamic EWX ecosystem.
 Our platform is designed to facilitate seamless interactions within the EWX, offering an intuitive interface for managing digital assets and engaging with decentralized services.
 This has all the features available on the desktop application minus the ability to run workers on the device.

 #### Key Features